-Looking to rent a car for your Croatia trip?
+Looking to rent a car for your Joshua Tree trip?
 Discover Cars offers you the ability to compare availability and prices across many major car-hire companies.
 Pick the car that best meets your needs!

 Book your car with Discover Cars now!

 You can do a guided tour from Palm Springs if you do not wish to drive.
 This highly rated small group tour takes you on a 4-hour Jeep tour of the park.
 Or this Hummer tour from Palm Desert that includes a stop at the Coachella Valley Preserve.

 Getting Around in Joshua Tree National Park